World's Largest Baptist University · R1

 Ready to improve your essay?

-Score your Baylor essay now.
+Score your Baylor essay when we launch.

 All three questions covered.

 Three-question coverage.
 Faith authenticity check.
 Named Baylor elements.
 Contribution specificity.
 Calibrated to Baylor's admissions rubric.
+Launching early August 2026 — join the waitlist for 25% off.